 The securities’ owner has held them for at least 12 months and there is no principle limitation upon selling them.

-The company has already completed at least one investment round.
+The company has already completed at least two investment rounds.

 Since we provide a meeting place for high quality companies as well as leading private equity investors, a minimum of US$100,000 worth of shares per transaction is required.
 Of course, larger transactions are also possible.